At GS1 we work with authorities and companies around the world to help address product and food safety.

 Our standards enable tracking products across supply chains and tracing custody, making it easier to:

-The increased number of safety regulatory requirements with regards to end-to-end supply chain visibility implies additional efforts from both companies and governments.
+The increased number of safety regulatory requirements with regard to end-to-end supply chain visibility, means additional efforts are needed from both companies and governments.

-GS1 standards help consumer safety stakeholders implement systems that enable them to increase product safety.
+GS1 standards help consumer safety stakeholders implement systems that can lead to increased product safety.

-The food industry is increasingly facing demands from consumers and authorities for more comprehensive information on food safety, food quality, provenance and harvesting processes.
+The food industry is facing increased demands from consumers and authorities for more comprehensive data on food safety, food quality, provenance and harvesting processes.
 Traceability can provide a solution by adding an element of transparency and trust to food supply chains.

-GS1 standards help trace fresh foods from farm to fork.
+GS1 standards help to trace fresh foods from farm-to-fork.
 Information can be easily shared throughout the supply chain and data can be retrieved to satisfy safety regulations.

 Sharing accurate product information via consumer-facing mobile devices and websites builds trust and helps today's consumers make informed decisions.

-Unique identification of products and the standardized exchange of data enable:
+Unique identification of products and the standardised exchange of data enable:

 We partner with businesses, trade associations, industry groups, governments, regulatory agencies and NGOs to drive consumer confidence in food safety.